keyestudio/FKS1002-KEYESTUDIO-Raspberry-Pi-5-PCIE-M.2-NVME-SSD-Shield/docs/Raspberry Pi 5 PCIE-M.2 NVME SSD Shield.md

 ![](./media/F15.png)

- 1.13 Enter the `w` command to save it (be sure to report an error otherwise you will have to repartition).
+ 1.14 Enter the `w` command to save it (Be sure to save, otherwise you will have to repartition).

 ![](./media/F16.png)

-1.14 After the partition is completed, enter the `sudo fdisk -l` command to view the partition name.
+1.15 After the partition is completed, enter the `sudo fdisk -l` command to view the partition name.

 ```bash
 sudo fdisk -l